Hashnode/support/docs/mapping-godaddy.md

 title: Mapping Domain from GoDaddy
 ---

-his section covers how to map a domain hosted or purchased on GoDaddy to Hashnode.
+This section covers how to map a domain hosted or purchased on GoDaddy to Hashnode.

 1. Create an account on [GoDaddy](https://www.godaddy.com/hosting).